Bobby Massie

-Bobby Bryndale Massie (born August 1, 1989) is an American football offensive tackle who is currently a free agent.
+Bobby Bryndale Massie (born August 1, 1989) is an American former professional football offensive tackle.
 He played college football at Mississippi.
-He was drafted by the Arizona Cardinals in the fourth round of the 2012 NFL Draft.
-He has also played for the Chicago Bears.
+He was selected by the Arizona Cardinals in the fourth round of the 2012 NFL draft.
+He also played for the Chicago Bears and Denver Broncos.

 College career

 Massie played three seasons for Ole Miss becoming a full-time starter midway through his freshman year.
 He started all 12 games at right tackle in both 2010 and 2011—his sophomore and junior years.
 He wore number 79.

-Massie announced on January 6, 2012, that he would forgo his senior year and enter the 2012 NFL Draft.
+Massie announced on January 6, 2012, that he would forgo his senior year and enter the 2012 NFL draft.

 Professional career

 Arizona Cardinals

-Massie was considered one of the best fifteen offensive tackle prospects for the 2012 NFL Draft by NFLDraftScout.com.
+Massie was considered one of the best fifteen offensive tackle prospects for the 2012 NFL draft by NFLDraftScout.com.
 On April 28, 2012, Massie was selected by the Arizona Cardinals in the fourth round (112th pick overall) of the NFL Draft.
 On September 5, 2015, Massie was suspended for the first two games of the 2015 season for violating the NFL's Policy and Program on Substances of Abuse.